 - Shaking, twitching and trembling

-- Loss of posture, including the head jerking forwards or backwards
+- Loss of posture, including the head jerking forwards or backward

 - Bodily spasm